The following sections provide information to help you diagnose and remedy some of the problems encountered while using a TimesTen database:

 When the TimesTen database fills up, it is important to determine whether it is the permanent or the temporary segment that is filling up.
 Use the

 dssize command to list allocated, in-use, and high water mark sizes for the permanent and temporary data partitions.
 The

 dssize command selects the following values from

-The permanent data partition consists of table and index data, while the temporary data partition consists of internal structures, such as locks, sorting areas, and compiled commands.
+The permanent segment consists of table and index data, while the temporary segment consists of internal structures, such as locks, sorting areas, and compiled commands.

 Keeping transactions short and making sure there is enough temporary space in the database prevents locks from occupying all of the remaining temporary space.
 You can also use table locks if transactions are acquiring tens of thousands of row locks.

 For tips on how to estimate the size of your database, see "Size your database correctly" in the Oracle TimesTen In-Memory Database Operations Guide.

 Consider whether you can drop any indexes.
 You may want to look at query plans to see which indexes are actually used.
 See "Viewing and changing query optimizer plans" in the Oracle TimesTen In-Memory Database Operations Guide.
 You can also use the